November 1932 German federal election: Aftermath

-The elections were the last free and fair all-German election before the Nazi seizure of power on 30 January 1933 since the elections in March 1933 saw massive suppression, especially against Communist and Social Democratic Party politicians.
+The elections were the last free and fair all-German election before the Nazi seizure of power, since the subsequent vote in March saw massive suppression against opposition politicians, especially SPD and KPD ones.
 The next free national elections were not held until 1949 in West Germany and 1990 in East Germany.
 The next free all-German elections took place in December 1990, after reunification two months earlier.